 When Balliol College is mentioned, most people (except MCR members) will think of the Main Site located on Broad Street in near the heart of Oxford, which dates back to the mid-13th century.
 Graduates will at least have to visit Main Site to check their pigeonholes regularly, but many take full advantage of the other facilities here.
 Main Site is the location of most administrative offices, as well as the Dining Hall, the Library, the Chapel, beautifully landscaped grounds, and many of the Undergraduates.

 A complete list of all Balliol College Officers and their contact information can be found on the College Website.
-Of the officers based at Main Site, the ones most likely to be relevant to graduate students are:

 Main Site Lodge and Post Room

 The Main Site Lodge serves a similar function to the Holywell Manor Lodge, except for the college at large.
 All door codes for main site can be obtained from the lodge.
 They are also responsible for room bookings throughout Balliol College.
 This Lodge is staffed by the Main Site Porters 24/365 and may be contacted if the Holywell Manor Lodge is unavailable.

 All graduate students have a pigeon hole at Main Site.
 You are required to check this regularly, as official mail from college is generally sent here, rather than to the Manor.

 During term times, good value lunches and dinners are served in the college Dining Hall.
 Lunch is served 12.30-1.30 and dinner 6.30-7.30 (except on Tuesdays, when normal Hall is served from 6.15-7.15).
 Most normal meals are cafeteria style, though the meal is served at tables for Tuesday Hall and other special occasions.

 There is always at least one vegetarian option, which is sometimes vegan.